 What To Do:

 You don’t have to cure diseases every day to qualify as a workplace that is meaningful.
 Having strong relationships at work brings meaning.
 Having a kind mentor brings tremendous meaning.
-Doing excellent work bring meaning.
+Doing excellent work brings meaning.

 Here’s the good news.
 The same thing that excites the youngest members of your staff will also excite the rest of the building.
 Do it.